 In the wake of the film’s success at the Cannes Film Festival and a spate of pre-release screenings that had the Hollywood community abuzz, both Tarantino and Sekula offered enthusiastic assessments of their future together.
 Tarantino revealed that he intends to continue working with Sekula in the future, beginning with his next film, a crime anthology tentatively title Pulp Fiction.

 Sekula, for his part, is still a bit dazed at his newfound prospects.
 He’s shot two feature films since completing Reservoir Dogs (the upcoming Tehachapi and Three of Hearts) and now finds his mailbox stuffed with new scripts.
 “Reservoir Dogs brought me a lot of attention, and I’m somewhat surprised,” he confesses with undue modesty.
 “I’ve gone from a guy looking at others with hungry eyes to being in American Cinematographer!
 Success can be frustrating, though; I get a lot of offers for pictures I’d love to do, except now there are conflicts.
 But I’m not complaining!
 Sometimes I just sit down and think, ‘God, I am bloody lucky.’”

-This article was originally published in American Cinematographer, November, 1992.
+This article was originally published in AC, November, 1992.
 Some photos are additional or alternate.

 If you enjoy archival and retrospective articles on classic and influential films, you'll find more AC historical coverage here.